SkyFlame00/frankenstein/README.md

 ## World Editor features

+All four view windows are plain OpenGL canvases.
+Three-dimensional view uses perspective projection, all two-dimensional ones use orthographic.

-1. You can move around two dimensional grid with `W`, `A`, `S`, `D` keys, zoom in and out the grid with the mouse scroll button and increase or decrease scale with `[` and `]` keys
+1. You can move around two-dimensional grid with `W`, `A`, `S`, `D` keys, zoom in and out the grid with the mouse scroll button and increase or decrease scale with `[` and `]` keys

 ![Grid actions example][grid]

-2. You can change windows layout proportions by dragging the horizontal, vertical or central handles
+2. You can change windows layout proportions by dragging the horizontal, vertical or central handle

 ![Handles dragging example][handles draggins]